 On the charming little square, you’ll find locals chatting with one another, tourists snapping photos, and a few elderly folks sitting on the benches, watching the day go by—or simply waiting for the next church service at the Chiesa di Santi Martino e Agata.

-Bar Al Centrale is housed in a charming ochre-colored building on the steps of the square.
-At the front, there’s a small portico where you can find a bit of shade in the summer, or a bench with blankets under the heater in the winter.
-Across the way, on the balcony, tables and chairs are set up where you can find a spot to enjoy the delicious offerings of Bar Al Centrale.
+Bar Centrale is located in a charming ochre-colored building on the steps of the square.
+At the front, there is a small porch where you can find some shade in the summer or, in the winter, a bench with blankets under the heat lamp.
+On the opposite side, on the balcony, tables and chairs are set up where you can find a spot to enjoy the delicious offerings of Bar Al Centrale.

-Does it feel just as right on the inside as it does on the outside?
-We’ve often gone for an aperitivo at Bar Al Centrale and can truly say we appreciate this little spot.
+Does the vibe inside fit just as well as it does outside?
+We have often gone for aperitifs at Al Bar Centrale and truly appreciate this spot.
 Here, it’s all about cucina e cantina.
-Food and wine flow -so to speak- from sunrise to sunset: breakfast and coffee, an aperitivo with a tagliere, lunch with fresh salads, another round of aperitivi, dinner with a plate of pasta, and when the sun finally sets, a digestif to finish it all off.
+Food and wine are served -from sunrise to sunset, so to speak: breakfast and coffee, an aperitif with a tagliere (a platter of cured meats and cheeses), lunch with salads, another round of aperitifs, dinner with some pasta, and when the sun goes down, a digestif to finish.

 A few months ago, we were here searching for the starting point of the Via Verde hike today, Bar Al Centrale is our go-to breakfast spot.